nicholasdille/container-slides/160_gitlab_ci/070_schedules/slides.md

 ## Pro tip: Schedules have an owner

-If the owner is block...
+If the owner is blocked...

 ...the scheduled pipeline becomes inactive